xlang-foundation/xlang/README.md

 2. use Visual Studio to open this xlang folder
 3. choose configuration for example Local Machine/x64-Debug, WSL:Ubuntu/WSL-GCC-Debug
 4. build ( click on Visual Studio's menu: build/build all)

 - build from Linux(Ubuntu)
+## if want to enable xlang to call python libs directly
+    sudo apt-get install python3-dev
+    and also need to pip install numpy if not want to enable this feature, just comment out line below in CMakeLists.txt in root folder add_subdirectory("PyEng")

 1. git clone https://github.com/xlang-foundation/xlang.git
 2. cd xlang
 3. mkdir out
 4. cd out
 5. cmake ..
 6. make

 # How to Run
 - go to console window, cd to xlang executable file folder